NHOrus/srwq-compilation/episode-24.md

 "Commander Lefina Enfield, CO of this vessel.
 Forgive me if I'm prying, but I'm a little concerned about the captains reasons for letting you onto this vessel."

-WHAT IS KATINA REPSONSE TO LEFINA?
-NuBackAnon !!z6ldXGL61Wm Mon 22 Feb 2010 19:56:00 No.4574581 Report
- Quoted By: >>4574710
->>4574566
-"I like you," she said, "Let's walk and talk somewhere "private"

-USE SUBTLE MODE
-Anonymous Mon 22 Feb 2010 20:11:00 No.4574613 Report
- Quoted By: >>4574710
->>4574566

-"Listen I can´t tell you about at front of these all people, but maybe when there are no extra ears..."

-"Meanwhile A tour around the ship would be nice, so I don't run to bathrooms if someone attacks the ship."
-Haken Browning !zHe7DH816A Mon 22 Feb 2010 20:41:00 No.4574710 Report
- Quoted By: >>4574834
->>4574876
->>4574613
->>4574581
-Some combination of these two.
-Express the need for privacy regarding the situation while implying the desire for privacy in...other regards.
-Stealthyboy !fchRKomfls Mon 22 Feb 2010 21:00:00 No.4574834 Report
->>4574710
-This.
-A little flirting never goes amiss.
-Sanger Zombolt!
-Mon 22 Feb 2010 21:05:00 No.4574876 Report
->>4574710
-This.
-Add sexual harassment into the plate.
-Anonymous Mon 22 Feb 2010 21:09:00 No.4574897 Report
->>4572953
-The pilots would be Irm for the Stealth Gust, Jonathan for the Drill Gust and Ring for the Gust Liner.
-Sciencegar Sciencebolt Mon 22 Feb 2010 21:40:00 No.4575084 Report
- Quoted By: >>4575109
->>4575114
->>4575135
->>4575352
 "Why I'd love to, Commander!"
 You grin.
-"We'll have to take this to a more secure location, however...Say my new quarters."
+"We'll have to take this to a more secure location, however...
+Say my new quarters."

 Lefina looks at you a little oddly. "...Fine."

 You amble off to the rear of the ship, where you've been given a room by Despinis.
 There's little to see on the way, the ship seems to be deliberately designed to be as bland and homogenous as possible, and what few portholes you pass show nothing but empty space.

 You enter the room and flop down on the bunk.
 Lefina looks increasingly concerned.
 "Ms. Tarask, the captain wouldn't say who you are or what your relationship with the EFA was.
-Given your....actions earlier, I have to ask...what exactly are you?"
+Given your... actions earlier, I have to ask... what exactly are you?"

-REPONSE TO LEFINA?
-Stealthyboy !fchRKomfls Mon 22 Feb 2010 21:43:00 No.4575109 Report
- Quoted By: >>4575126
->>4575135
->>4575352
->>4575084
->Given your....actions earlier, I have to ask...what exactly are you?

-More than you can handle, baby.
-Rowr.
-Haken Browning !zHe7DH816A Mon 22 Feb 2010 21:44:00 No.4575114 Report
- Quoted By: >>4575138
->>4575084
-PARAPHRASE ROBERT ZEMECKIS' BEOWULF
->advicedesu.jpg
-MAKE LEFINA SWOON INTO OUR ARMS
-Anonymous Mon 22 Feb 2010 21:46:00 No.4575126 Report
->>4575109
-Thisthisthis.....first.
-Sanger Zombolt!
-Mon 22 Feb 2010 21:48:02 No.4575135  Report
->>4575084

-Start with this

->>4575109

-Then: "I pray you are aware of the current situation in the EFA."
-Haken Browning !zHe7DH816A Mon 22 Feb 2010 21:49:00 No.4575138 Report
->>4575114
-Clarification on this: I mean to say that we should give a Katina-themed version of the "I!
-AM!
-BEOWULF!" speech, and see whether she fears us from the enumeration of our brutalities or if our lustful adrenaline rubs off on her.
-Sanger Zombolt!
-Mon 22 Feb 2010 21:53:00 No.4575162 Report
- Quoted By: >>4575180
->>4575194
->>4575352
- Disregard what I said, instead lets lie to her for the moment being.

-She won't believe that the EFA is currently run by aliens, so let's just tell a lie until we get to our base.

->Use our school training to lie to her.
-Stealthyboy !fchRKomfls Mon 22 Feb 2010 21:56:00 No.4575180 Report
- Quoted By: >>4575255
->>4575162
-And by School training to lie to her, you mean sexual harrasment until she gets creeped out and runs away, right?
-Sanger Zombolt!
-Mon 22 Feb 2010 21:58:00 No.4575189 Report
- Quoted By: >>4575255
->>4575331
->>4576404
- Say somethign along the lines of:

-The satelite's AI had gone berserk because of a deadly virus deployed by the rebels, in order to give the EFA even more trouble than it has.

-I was sent to quietly dispose of said array without the public noticing.
-Anonymous Mon 22 Feb 2010 21:59:00 No.4575194 Report
->>4575162

-Seconded...
-Anonymous Mon 22 Feb 2010 22:10:00 No.4575255 Report
->>4575189
-This.
-Then this:
->>4575180
-View SameGoogleiqdbSauceNAO 1256153055709.png,  68KiB, 512x512

-Lord Guilford !UuMJgvNa0Y Mon 22 Feb 2010 22:25:00 No.4575331 Report
- A mix of this
->>4575189
-And hitting on her.
-Sciencegar Sciencebolt Mon 22 Feb 2010 22:27:00 No.4575347 Report
- Quoted By: >>4575355
->>4575359
->>4575363
->>4575369
->>4575687
  "I'm Katina Tarask.
 It's what I am."

 "I'm not sure I-"